Sindhuinti/todolist-v1/README.md

 # ToDoList app
-> a simple todolist app with no backend.
+> a simple todolist web app to add all your tasks and check them off if you did it.

 ## Build with
 - Nodejs